Pankajtanwarbanna/pankajtanwarbanna/articles/have-you-ever-thought-how-nodemon-works-internally-lets-build-our-own-nodemon-in-under-10-minutes.md

 console.log(‘Hey!
 Welcome to nodekeeper’);
 ```

-Here the first line which starts with **#!** is called ‘shebang’.
+Here the first line which starts with **#!** is called `shebang`.
 Its main purpose is to inform the system what type of script is included in the rest of the file.
 Here, we have included a path to node binary which tells the system that our file is a file which can we executed by node.

 To run a JavaScript file using `nodekeeper index.js` instead of `node index.js` we need to create a duplicate node binary.